ESRTS/OptimalTaskPhasing/README.md

 The evaluations shown in the paper are performed on a platform containing an Intel Xeon Silver 4114 processor with 10 cores (20 threads) at 2.2 GHz and 32 GB RAM, running Linux.
 Experiments that include the heuristic to explore all unique offset combinations can exceed the available memory in rare cases.

-The results can be replecated with smaller platforms as well, at the cost of longer runtime.
+The results can be replicated with smaller platforms as well, at the cost of longer runtime.
 For the virtual machine, a configuration of 5 CPUs and 10 GB RAM offers a good tradeoff.
 Expected runtimes of experiments with the virtual machine are reported [below](#reproducing-experiments).